NSA Souda Bay Holds an ATTT Swimmer Attack Drill

 |0

-This work, NSA Souda Bay Holds an ATTT Swimmer Attack Drill [Image 8 of 8], by PO1 Delaney Jensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NSA Souda Bay Holds an ATTT Swimmer Attack Drill, by PO1 Delaney Jensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT